 There was a time when “customer experience” was defined by a combination of buyer persona attributes, market segment data and customer purchasing histories.
-However, in this new era of customer-centric digital business models it takes more.
-The bar has been raised and to remain competitive you need a complete view of the customer experience – one that covers every angle of interaction to provide a 360-degree view of your customer’s digital journey.
+However, in this new era of customer-centric digital business models, it takes more.
+The bar has been raised and to remain competitive, businesses need a complete view of the customer experience – one that covers every angle of interaction to provide a 360-degree view of your customer’s digital journey.

 Organizations need to know more about their customers than ever before.
 They need to track the customer’s digital footprint throughout their shopping experience.
 They need to understand the dynamics of buyer sentiment.
 They need precise targeting for multi-channel marketing campaigns.
 And they need the ability to predict product preferences and recommend "next best actions" to guide future purchases

 A new level of customer insight is empowering digital marketing engines to drive better business outcomes on several fronts:

 Sustained growth in customer acquisition

 Increases in revenue per customer

 Enhancements to product offerings

 These outcomes present a compelling case for investing in initiatives that improve the digital customer experience.
 In order to achieve them, however, CMOs must place a high priority on ways to measure and optimize customer experience through integrated digital marketing.
 Consider these findings from Gartner :

 In a survey of marketing leaders, two thirds say they are currently competing partly or mainly on the basis of customer experience, and 81% of companies plan to do so within two years